MEDREG-REGULATORS

 In addition, the report highlights our strategic partnerships and key publications released throughout the year, reflecting our continued commitment to collaboration and knowledge sharing in the region.

 A MEDREG flagship report updated every two years, the MEMO report assesses the evolution of national, sub-regional, and regional electricity markets.
-Through a multi-dimensional analysis, the report provides a picture of the evolving trends in Mediterranean electricity markets.
-This latest edition sheds light on:

 This document examines the current state of the market as well as opportunities for energy storage of gas and electricity, and distributed flexibility resources (DFR) across the Mediterranean region.
 It aims to illustrate their practical applications and associated regulatory frameworks.